Kinsta vs SiteGround for Small Business 2026: Which Host Actually Wins?

 - Phone support — available on higher-tier plans, and this matters more than you'd think

 SiteGround's Managed WordPress plans sit alongside their shared hosting tiers, so there's a clear upgrade path as your business scales.
-That flexibility is a real advantage for small businesses still figuring out their growth trajectory.
+That flexibility is a real advantage if you're still figuring out your growth trajectory.

 SiteGround Pricing (2026)